diriano/labbces/content/authors/igallegor/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergrad Students
+- Grad Students
 ---

-Isabella is working with Large Language Models applied to Named Entity Recognition and Relation Extraction with biologica datasets.
+Isabella joined our lab as an undergrad working with Large Language Models applied to Named Entity Recognition and Relation Extraction with biologica datasets.

+Now she is pursuing her master in sciences, estudying genomics variation in the fungus Moniliophthora roreri, causing agent of frosty pod rot in cacao.